SPECIAL OFFER:

 Tour Highlight

 Mt.
 Fuji, or Fuji-san as it is more affectionately known, can be a little shy, but fingers crossed a clear sky will reward us with some impressive views.
 Our first stop is the small, but delightful, Kubota Icchiku Art Museum.
 Kubota revived the lost art of Tsujigahana silk dyeing and the museum exhibits several of the artist’s stunning kimono creations, which depict themes of nature, the cosmos and the seasons.
-Our next stop a visit to the Oishi Tsumugi craft museum which demonstrates a 300 year old method of weaving, unique to this region.
+Our next stop is a visit to the Oishi Tsumugi for a handkerchief dyeing experience.
 Following a lunch of Hoto noodles, we continue to the Fuji-san World Heritage Centre which showcases traditional artwork and videos of this sacred mountain.
 Our final stop is the shores of Lake Kawaguchi where there is time for a stroll along this picturesque lake.
 This evening we dine together in our hotel.

 Breakfast, lunch and dinner

 This morning, we begin our journey towards the majestic Japanese Alps.
 We stop at Matsumoto castle, the oldest existing castle in Japan, for a fabulous photo opportunity and continue to a miso factory, to discover how this staple Japanese food is made.
 Afterwards, enjoy a spectacular journey through the mountains to Takayama.
-Our hotel for the next two nights is the centrally-located Takayama Green Hotel.
+Our hotel for the next two nights is the centrally-located Takayama Green Hotel, or the Hotel Associa Takayama Resort.
 Alternatively, you may wish to experience a stay in a traditional Japanese inn (a Ryokan) for the evening.

 Breakfast and dinner

-Stay in a traditional ryokan – Overnight from £115 per person
+We Recommend - Stay in a traditional ryokan – Overnight from £175 per person

 During our time in Takayama, for those who want to experience traditional hospitality, there is an opportunity to spend a night in a Ryokan, a traditional Japanese inn.
 Enjoy delicious local cuisine, relax in your yukata (casual kimono) and maybe even try the onsen, a hot spring bath.
-Please call for details.
+Subject to availability, please call for details.

 Tour Highlight